 Start off by researching salary bands for the specific position/industry.
 Ask for what you want within that range.
 Don’t start off with less.
 When asked about your salary requirements speak to your skill, level of commitment along with your salary requirements.

 Last, understand a company’s remote working policy.
 In this current digital age, employers are typically flexible to remote work schedules.
-In all likelihood, you will need this flexibility.
-Things happen, kids get sick.
-I am always so grateful for the ability to watch over my sick little one as I worked from home.
+Currently, quite a few companies have switch to remote-only work structures.

 Just Keep Going

 Once you take all the steps above you are unstoppable.
 Motherhood is not a problem or an obstacle.
-Motherhood is LIFE so just keep living and doing, everything else will fall into place based on intention.
+Motherhood is LIFE so just keep living and doing, everything else will fall into place-day by day.

-To sum it up here mommas, know what you can do, communicate as much, and then get ready, get set, go.
+Know what you can do, communicate as much, and get ready, get set, go.